kellyz02/micb475-group5/README.md

 ___Reflections + Feedback:___
 - Adjusting + refining our aims to be more specific (i.e. breaking them down?)
 - Adjusting our approach to be more specific, and get rid of Aim 1 differential + functional analysis
 - Ensure consistency between all the sections to avoid reader confusion

 ___Fixes:___
+- Add tool citations (Kelly)
+- Remove differential expression + functional analysis from Aim 1 approach (Kelly)

 #### Part 2: Analyzing Alpha + Beta Analysis